-- Salamanca's cave.
+- Salamanca's cave.-St. XIII. p.
+44.

-SPAIN, from the reliques, doubless, of Arabian learning and superstillion, was accounted a favourite residence of magiciana.
-Pope Sylvester, who actually imported from Spain the use of the Arabian numerals, was supposed to have learned there the magic, for which he was stigmatized by the ignorance of his age-william of Malmabury, lib. li. cnp.
-10. There were public achools, where magic, or rather the sciences supposed to involve its mysteries, were regularly tanght at Toledo, Scillie, and Salamanca.
-In the latter city, they were held in a deep cavern i the mouth of which was walled up by Queen Isabells, wife of King Ferdinand.
+Spain, from the reliques, doubtless, of Arabian learning and superstition, was accounted a favourite residence of magicians.

-In a romantic history of Roderic, the last Gothic king of Spain, he is said to have entered one of those enchanted averns.
-It was situated beneath an ancient tower near Toledo; and when the iron gates, which secured the entrance, were unfolded, there rushed forth so dreadful a whirlwind, that hitherto no one had dared to penetrate into its recesses.
+Pope Sylvester, who actually imported from Spain the use of the Arabian numerals, was supposed to have learned there the magic for which he was stigmatised by the ignorance of his age.
+William of Malmesbury, lib. ii. cap.
+10.-There were public schools, where magic, or rather the sciences supposed to involve its mysteries, were regularly taught, at Toledo, Seville, and Salamanca.
+In the latter city, they were held in a deep cavern; the mouth of which was walled up by Queen Isabella, wife of King Ferdinand.
+D'Autun on learned Incredulity, p.
+45.-The celebrated magician Maugis, cousin to Rinaldo of Montalban, called by Ariosto, Malagigi, studied the black art at Toledo, as we learn from L'Histoire de Maugis D'Augremont.
+He even held a professor's chair in the necromantic university; for so I interpret the passage, "qu'en tous les sept ars d'enchantement, des charmes et conjurations il n'y avoit meilleur maistre que lui; et en tel renom qu'on le laissoit en chaise, et l'appelloit en maistre Maugis."
+This Salamancan Domdaniel is said to have been founded by Hercules.
+If the classic reader enquires where Hercules himself learned magic, he may consult, " Les faicts et processes du noble et vaillant Hercules," where he will learn, that the fable of his aiding Atlas to support the heavens, arose from the said Atlas having taught Hercules, the noble knight errant, the seven liberal sciences, and, in particular, that of judicial astrology.
+Such, according to the idea of the middle ages, were the studies, " maximus quæ docuit Atlas."-In a romantic history of Roderic, the last Gothic king of Spain, he is said to have entered one of those enchanted caverns.
+It was situated beneath an ancient tower near Toledo; and, when the iron gates, which secured the entrance, were unfolded, there rushed forth so dreadful a whirlwind, that hitherto no one had dared to penetrate into its recesses.
 But Roderic, threatened with an invasion of the Moors, resolved to enter the cavern, where he expected to find some prophetic intimation of the event of the war.
-Accordingly, his train being furnished with torches so artificially composed that the tempest could not extinguish them, the king, with great difficulty, penetrated into a square hall, inscribed all over with Arabian characters.
+Accordingly, his train being furnished with torches so artificially composed, that the tempest could not extinguish them, the king, with great difficulty, penetrated into a square hall, inscribed all over with Arabian characters.
 In the midst stood a colossal statue of brass, representing a Saracen wielding a Moorish mace, with which it discharged furious blows on all sides, and seemed thus to excite the tempest which raged around.
-Being conjured by Roderic, it ceased from striking, until he read, inscribed on the right hand, "Wretched monarch, for thy evil hast thou come hither;" on the left hand, " Thou shall be dispossessed by a strange people ;" on one shoulder, " I invoke the sons of Hagar ;" on the other, " I do mine office."
+Being conjured by Roderic, it ceased from striking until he read, inscribed on its right hand, "Wretched monarch, for thy evil hast thou come hither ;" on the left hand, " Thou shalt be dispossessed by a strange people;" on one shoulder, " I invoke the sons of Hagar ;" on the other, " I do mine office."
 When the king had decyphered these ominous inscriptions, the statue returned to its exercise, the tempest commenced anew, and Roderic retired, to mourn over the predicted evils which approached his throne.
-He caused the gates of the cavern to be locked and barricaded ; but, in the course of the night, the towerfell with a tremendous noise, and under its ruins concealed for ever the entrance to the mystic cavern.
-The conquest of Spain by the Saracens, and the death of the unfortunate Don Roderic, fulfilled the prophecy of the brazen statue.
+He caused the gates of the cavern to be locked and barricaded ; but, in the course of the night, the tower fell with a tremendous noise, and under its ruins concealed for ever the entrance to the mystic cavern.
+The conquest of Spain by the Saracens, and the death of the unfortunate Don Roderic, fulfilled the prophecy of the brazen statue. -Historia verdadera del Rey Don Rodrigo por el sabio.